 While I don’t think Vivek Wadhwa deserves to be the go-to guy on women in tech (more so than anyone else, at least), I don’t think it’s very productive to attempt to silence him in return for all his egocentric bloviating.

 But maybe they would have heard that anyway.
-There’s this quote I like from Sarah Miller in a Time article.
+There’s this quote I like from Sarah Miller writing for Time .
 It aptly diagnoses the problem with the simplistic narratives peddled by advocacy journalism.
-“While the world should certainly have respect for feminism,” Miller writes, “I’d like to see feminism have a little more respect for chaos and ambiguity.”
+“While the world should certainly have respect for feminism,” Miller writes, “I’d like to see feminism have a little more respect for chaos and ambiguity.

 To chaos and ambiguity.